-You will be asked to state and spell your name and date of birth many times.
+You will be asked to say and spell your name and birth date many times.
 This is for your safety.
-Patients with the same or similar names may be having surgery on the same day.
+People with the same or a similar name may be having surgery on the same day.

-Once you are fully asleep, a breathing tube will be placed through your mouth into your windpipe to help you breathe.
-You will also have a urinary catheter placed to drain urine from your bladder.
+After you’re fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
+You will also have a urinary (Foley®) catheter placed to drain urine (pee) from your bladder.

 After Your Surgery